Quick Answer

 | Broader jurisdiction commentary | Brookings (May 5, 2021) analyzes leaked Isle of Man account data and reports that reassigning deposits to ultimate owners can change measured haven totals by up to 32%.
 ICIJ (June 3, 2014) describes secrecy risks tied to offshore structures and includes a Seychelles-focused investigation.
 A legal-jurisdiction article (February 20, 2026) is explicitly labeled commentary. | These are context and risk signals, not side-by-side maintenance rules, filing calendars, or official ongoing-obligation checklists for the two forms. |

 The comparison is still asymmetric.
-This pack includes one formation-oriented provider signal, while the Seychelles material here is mostly investigative and reputational context.
+One jurisdiction is represented mainly by formation-oriented provider signals, while the Seychelles material is mostly investigative and reputational context.
 Treating those as equivalent evidence types weakens the decision.

 Use this known-versus-unknown check before you pay for incorporation: